TwoBitCliff/typing-game/README.md

 ### Code

+- The project was inpired by, and adapted from https://www.geeksforgeeks.org/design-a-typing-speed-test-game-using-javascript/
 - The code for the vut the project to help with responsiveness, the grid system and other elements such as the navbar.

 ### Content